Pholenk/IDX-Dataset/Readme.md

 ```
 .
+├── dataset/                           # Directory of dataset
     ├── indices/                       # Directory of index dataset
         └── csv                        # csv files from .xlsx file for each index
         └── json                       # json files from .csv file for each index
     ├── stocks/                        # Directory of stock ticker dataset
         └── csv                        # csv files from .xlsx file for each stock ticker
         └── json                       # json files from .csv file for each stock ticker
+    └── dataset-metadata.json          # metadata for kaggle
-├── licenses
+├── licenses                           # Directory of code and data license
-└── metadata.json
+└── metadata.json                      # metadata for entire project
 ```

 ---